-Payments made by certain other people and organizations also count toward your out-of-pocket costs.
+Payments made by certain other people and organizations also count toward your out-ofpocket costs.
 For example, payments made by a state pharmaceutical assistance program, an AIDS drug assistance program, the Indian Health Service, and most charities count toward your out-of-pocket costs.

-4. Check the reports we send you.
+4. Check the EOBs we send you.

-When you get an Explanation of Benefits, please make sure it is complete and correct.
-If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
+When you get an EOB in the mail, please make sure it is complete and correct.
+If you think something is wrong or missing, or if you have any questions, please call Member Services.
 You have the option to receive your Part D Explanation of Benefits electronically.
-The electronic version provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
-To begin receiving electronic Explanation of Benefits, go to www.caremark.com or call Member Services to register.
+It provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
+To begin receiving a paperless Explanation of Benefits, go to www.caremark.com to register.
 You will receive an e-mail notification when you have a new Explanation of Benefits to view.
-Be sure to keep these reports.
+Be sure to keep these EOBs.
 They are an important record of your drug expenses.

-C. You pay nothing for a one-month or a long-term supply of drugs
+C. You pay nothing for a one-month or long-term supply of drugs